rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Get List Request Notes

-This action this operation helps you get all the notes.
+This action allows you to get all the notes.

 ##### Input